Candy Mossler

-Candace Mossler (née Weatherby; February 18, 1920 - October 26, 1976) was a socialite at the center of a sensational, highly publicized murder trial in the 1960s.
+Candace Mossler (née Weatherby; February 18, 1920 – October 26, 1976), born in Buchanan, GA, was a socialite at the center of a sensational, highly publicized murder trial in the 1960s.

 Background

-Candace Mossler and her nephew Melvin Lane Powers, with whom she was having an incestuous affair, were charged with the killing of Mossler’s millionaire husband, Jacques Mossler, in his Key Biscayne, Florida, condominium on June 29, 1964.
+Candace Mossler and her nephew Melvin Lane Powers, with whom she was having an incestuous affair, were charged with (and found not guilty of) the killing of Mossler's millionaire husband, Jacques Mossler, in his Key Biscayne, Florida, condominium on June 29, 1964.
 Mossler and her husband were separated at the time of his murder.
 Jacques Mossler had considered suing Powers and divorcing his wife but, upon consultation with his lawyer, had decided against doing so in order to avoid the negative publicity and losing half of his fortune to his wife.
-At the time of her husband's murder, Mossler was on a $5,000 a week stipend allocated for household upkeep.
+At the time of her husband's murder, Mossler was on a $5,000 (worth approx. $49,000 in April 2023) a week stipend allocated for household upkeep.

 During initial interviews with police officers, Candace Mossler asserted that she believed her husband's death was a result of a burglary gone wrong.
 However, when the officers stated they believed the murder was a crime of passion, noting that Jacques Mossler had been stabbed over thirty times before being bludgeoned over the head with a glass bowl, Mossler changed her story, saying that she believed that her husband had been a closeted homosexual, and had been cheating on her with another man who could have possibly committed the crime.
 As her husband had been found wearing only a bath robe, officers pursued this lead until they found Jacques Mossler's diary, which cast suspicion directly upon his wife and his nephew.